 Endnotes should be gathered together following the body of the text and should use the same format used in the rest of the manuscript (same margins, spacing, font, size, etc).
-Please do not use the built-in footnote formatting or superscript formatting -- footnotes must be typed manually.
+Please do not use the built-in footnote formatting or superscript formatting.

 Endnotes should take the following basic forms:

 Slavoj Zizek, Did Someone Say Totalitarianism?, (London: Verso, 2001), 7.

 Gilles Deleuze and Felix Guattari, Anti-Oedipus: Capitalism and Schizophrenia, trans.
 Robert Hurley, Mark Seem, and Helen R. Lane (Minneapolis: University of Minnesota Press, 1983), 89.